 In architecture, who (or what) has control over material production?
 Where are the points of control?
 What are the ethical implications of our current construction practices?
 What are the consequences of treating housing as a globally traded commodity?
 Is it possible to operate outside an established network of material consumption and monetization?
+Can we build with waste?

 The very real effects of the global real estate market can be seen throughout cities like Vancouver, where soaring land values result in the destruction and disposal of nearly 1000 single-family homes annually (statistic based on demolition permits issued by the City of Vancouver over the last six years).
 Throughout North America, it is estimated that roughly 20% of materials that enter landfills come from construction and demolition waste.
 We contend that much of this material is still viable for light construction.
 The production of P.O.P.
 House is intended to prove that this is true.